j-ferber/j-ferber/README.md

 ### Hi there 👋
+My name is Justin Ferber.
+I am currently a third-year student at Stevens Institute of Technology majoring in Computer Engineering with a minor in Software Engineering.
+On my GitHub you will find projects and work that I have done both in and out of school.

 <!--
 **j-ferber/j-ferber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.